 You will get to see the sets, costumes, CGI sets and much more!

 If you love mysteries and murder stories, this one is for you!
 Discover everything about Jack the Ripper with a walking tour.
 This unsolved series of murders is a passionate stories.
 You will find plenty of Jack the Ripper tours in London.
-They are all good but we particularly recommend the one from Sandesmans.
+I’d recommend to book it online beforehand though.

 The tour starts at the Tower of London Tube station and will take you all around East London.